 Visit the "Little Log Church" Museum

-In downtown Yachats, Oregon, you can walk to the historic Little Log Church Museum.
+In downtown Yachats, Oregon, you can walk through town to the historic Little Log Church Museum.
 Built by community volunteers with timber hauled down the Yachats River, The Little Log Church was completed in 1930.
 It became a museum in 1970 that houses settler exhibits, an extensive shell collection, and works of local artists and authors.
-It is staffed by volunteers and open to visitors daily except Thursday.
+It is staffed by volunteers and opens to visitors daily except Thursday.
 The charming building is also available for rent to private parties for weddings and receptions.

 Yachats Brewing + Farmstore was founded by Nathan and Cicely Bernard in 2013.
 Starting with a building originally built as a bank in 1965, Nathan and Cicely have transformed the space into a thriving center for local food, great beer, and coastal culture.